jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

 An attempt to commit an offence against this Act is an offence punishable in the same manner and gives rise to the same cause for seizure as if the offence attempted had been committed.

 ### 220 Offences punishable on summary conviction
-Except where this Act otherwise provides, every offence against this Act, or against any regulations made under this Act, is punishable on summary conviction.
+[Repealed]

-### 221 Laying of information
+### 221 Filing of charging document
-(1) Every information under the Summary Proceedings Act 1957 for any offence against this Act (other than one for an offence against section 216 of this Act) must be laid by—
-  (a) the chief executive; or
+(1) Proceedings for any offence against this Act (other than for an offence against section 216) must be commenced by— (a) the chief executive; or
   (b) any Customs officer nominated by the chief executive; or (c) any person who is not a Customs officer but is an agent or employee of the Customs nominated by the chief executive.
 (2) Any Customs officer or agent or employee of the Customs purporting to act pursuant to a nomination of the chief executive under subsection (1)(b) or (c) is, in the absence of proof to the contrary, presumed to have been so nominated.
-(3) An information under the Summary Proceedings Act 1957 for an offence against section 216 of this Act must be laid by the Registrar of a Customs Appeal Authority.
+(3) Proceedings for an offence against section 216 of this Act must be commenced by the Registrar of a Customs Appeal Authority.
-(4) Any information for an offence against this Act may, despite anything to the contrary in the Summary Proceedings Act 1957, be laid at any time within 5 years after the date of the offence.
+(4) Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 5 years after the date on which the offence was committed.

 ### 222 Court may order payment of money in respect of duty
 (1) Where any person is convicted of an offence against section 176, 177, 187, or 188 and the court is of the opinion that the offence has been committed for the purpose of enabling the destruction or concealment of any evidence that would support a claim for duty under this Act, the court may, in addition to any other penalty, order the defendant to pay to the Crown such further sum in respect of that claim as it thinks fit.